Clinical laboratory scientists function as detectives — investigating, analyzing, and determining the causes of diseases.

 The program can be completed in two years or less, making it an efficient, accessible, and affordable way to advance your career.
 The CLS program also adopts a flexible completion format; it is able to be completed in an in-person or hybrid format.

 If you are interested in boosting your career with a clinical laboratory science degree, then we encourage you to connect with us:

 - Want to learn more?
 Request more information.

 - Have questions?
-Schedule a consultation with your admissions counselor.
+Book a meeting with an admissions counselor.